johncclayton/electric/wireless/README.md

     - -A POSTROUTING -o wlan0 -j MASQUERADE
     - (there should be more, but stuffed if I can get iptables to show me something sensible)

-Manual Install (don't do this, it's painful)
----
-Full configuration files are included (within the /etc/ folder).
-They are what is used by the automated install, and were lovingly hand crafted from a working AP+Client install.

-- sudo apt-get update
-- sudo apt-get install dnsmasq hostapd
-- Setup config
-  - Copy wlan0 and wlan1 to /etc/network/interfaces.d/
-  - Copy hostapd.conf to /etc/hostapd/
-  - Copy dnsmasq.d/wlan1 to /etc/dnsmasq.d/
-  - Copy wpa_supplicant.conf to /etc/wpa_supplicant/
-- Configure hostapd
-  - IMPORTANT: Setup the channel to match wlan0.
-Do a "iwlist channel" from terminal, and make sure /etc/hostapd/hostapd.conf channel is the same (otherwise none of this will work, it'll hang, and look like a dns problem, your eth0 will also stop working, dragons will spawn and the sun will explode)
-  - Change your password from 'electric' if you want.
-- Setup default
-  - /etc/default/hostapd: DAEMON_CONF="/etc/hostapd/hostapd.conf"
-- Make it run on start
-  - Copy start-wlan1.sh to /opt/wireless/scripts.
-  - chown root.root /opt/wireless/scripts/start-wlan1.sh
-  - chmod +x /opt/wireless/scripts/start-wlan1.sh
-  - rc.local: add /opt/wireless/scripts/start-wlan1.sh to the file someplace.